okviz/okviz.github.io/_mydocs/calendar-pro/options/appearance/display-mode.md

 order:              /calendar-pro/options/appearance/display-mode
 internal:           displayMode
 ---
-The **Display mode** parameter manages how the calendar is displayed.
+The **Display mode** option manages how the calendar is displayed.
 You can choose between:
 - **Calendar**.
 - **Chart**.